 Filter the map to only show shelters by tapping or clickingLayer Filters and checking Feature Type: Shelter.
 Tap or click the map to dismiss the Layer Filter choices.

 Only the shelters will be shown on the map and in the other displays.
 The map, list, gauge, and charts now only show information about the shelters.

-In the Open Facilities list in the upper left corner of the operation view, select the first shelter.
+In the Open Facilities list in the upper left corner of the operation view, the first shelter is selected by default.
 The list is sorted by the current capacity, so that shelter currently has the most people.

 The Shelter Info details window shows information about that shelter.

-From the details, there are currently 200 people there.
+The details show there are currently 1800 people there.